OctopusDeploy/blog/blog/2022-q2/calculating-dora-metrics-runbooks/index.md

 In this post, you learn how to query the Octopus API to produce a DORA scorecard with a custom runbook.

-## Prerequisites
+## Getting started

 This post uses GitHub Actions as a CI server.
-GitHub Actions are free for public git repositories, so you only need a GitHub account to get started.
+GitHub Actions is free for public git repositories, so you only need a GitHub account to get started.

 The sample runbook script is written against Python 3, which can be [downloaded from the Python website](https://www.python.org/downloads/).